openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 Credentials must not be used without the End-Users consent.

-> **Privacy Requirement W-40:** The Wallet must ask the End-User for
+> **Privacy Requirement W-40:** The Wallet must ask the End-User for meaningful
-> meaningful consent before a Credential is used.
-The Wallet must
+> consent before a Credential is used.
+The Wallet must provide the End-User the
-> provide the End-User the opportunity to review any data that is shared
+> opportunity to review any data that is presented to a Verifier.
-> with a Verifier.

 The credential format must allow selective disclosure of data.

-> **Privacy Requirement CF-30:** The Credential Format must ensure that
+> **Privacy Requirement CF-30:** The Credential Format must ensure that there is
-> there is a robust mechanism to ensure that data that is not to be
+> a robust mechanism to ensure that data that is not to be released to a
-> released to a Verifier cannot be extracted by the Verifier (selective
+> Verifier cannot be extracted by the Verifier (e.g., selective disclosure).
-> disclosure).

-The End-User trusts the Issuer and the wallet provider to protect her from abuse of her Credentials.
+The End-User trusts the Issuer and the Wallet provider to protect her from abuse of her Credentials.
 This mainly means that the implementation of the selected key management and protocols must be secure, but specifically the communication protocols must be designed such that an